rjbergerud/vic-machine-learning/meet1/presentation/slides.md

 </pre>
 ---
+title: Pandas makes these actions easy:

-Want to access data as if it were a table?
+- Want to access data as if it were a table?
+- Want to easily join tables?
+Select sub-tables?
-Want to index data by date?
+- Want to index data by date?
-Want to easily create sub-tables by selecting certain columns?

 ---
 title: The pandas way
 subtitle: ...with dataframes
 class: segue dark nobackground
- ---

 <!-- Live code this -->
 ---
+- **Want to access data as if it were a table?**

 <pre class="prettyprint" data-lang=python>